aiidateam/aiida-core/docs/source/intro/get_started.rst

 ==========

 If you are new to AiiDA, go through the :ref:`Basic Tutorial <tutorial:basic>`.
-We also compiled some useful how-to guides that are especially relevant for the following use cases:
+We have also compiled useful how-to guides that are especially relevant for the following use cases:

 .. div:: dropdown-group